Nothing stirs a passionate debate among avid raw food feeders (and vets sometimes!) than the topic of feeding vegetables to your dog.

 If we look to current wild dog populations, who continue to share the same digestive physiology of our dogs, they are considered scavenging or opportunistic carnivores, which means they would prefer to eat prey first and foremost when they could, but in lean times, could survive by scavenging other food sources, including fruits and plants matter.

-Another way they consumed plant matter could be through the contents of the herbivorous prey they caught.
+Another way they may have consumed plant matter is through the contents of the herbivorous prey they caught.
 And so their digestive systems were able to assimilate and make use of these foods to help sustain them.
 As with our domestic dogs, they produce the enzyme amylase, which helps digest starch, in their pancreas (as opposed to the mouth as in humans).

-If our dogs were able to consume whole wild prey on a regular basis like their ancestors, they may have a greater chance of consuming a more nutritionally optimal diet.
+If our dogs were able to consume whole wild prey on a regular basis like their ancestors, (bones, meat, organs, skin, fur etc) they would likely have a greater chance of consuming a more nutritionally optimal diet.
 Important minerals such as manganese, copper, iron and zinc, vitamins and fatty acids are mainly contained in the organs and glands of animals, while fur and feathers are a valuable source of fibre.
-For most of us wanting to feed fresh foods though, it is neither practical nor sustainable to feed our dogs whole prey, so we turn to the agricultural alternatives more readily available to us to try and mimic these components of prey.
+For most of us wanting to feed fresh foods though, it is neither practical nor sustainable to feed our dogs whole prey, so we turn to the agricultural alternatives more readily available to us to try and mimic some of these components of prey.

 Changes in our environment and the food chain